julienbrasseur/llm-hallucination-detector/report/technical_report.md

 Large language models occasionally generate plausible-sounding but factually incorrect content, a phenomenon commonly referred to as "hallucination".
 Current detection methods typically rely on external knowledge retrieval, self-consistency checks, or secondary judge models, each incurring significant computational overhead or introducing additional points of failure.

 An alternative approach, explored in recent work, is to extract hallucination-related signals directly from the model's internal representations.
 Azaria & Mitchell (2023) demonstrated that classifiers trained on hidden states can detect statement truthfulness with 71-83% accuracy.
-Ji et al. (2024) extended this to pre-generation risk estimation, while other work has explored eigenvalue-based consistency metrics (Chen et al., 2024) and attention-based probing (Sriramanan et al., 2024).
+Ji *et al.* (2024) extended this to pre-generation risk estimation, while other work has explored eigenvalue-based consistency metrics (Chen *et al.*, 2024) and attention-based probing (Sriramanan *et al.*, 2024).

 This study replicates and extends these findings using a different model, a larger dataset, and alternative methodological choices.
 Specifically, we use mean-pooled activations (rather than single-token extraction), XGBoost classifiers (rather than MLP probes), and a dataset of 145K examples spanning multiple domains.